Are you taxed where you work or where you live?

 Location of your company

-One thing to keep in mind when figuring out where you need to file taxes is that the location of your company does not matter.
+Here’s one thing to keep in mind when figuring out where you need to file taxes.
+The location of your company does not matter.
 You are not obligated to pay taxes in the state where your company is located unless you live and/or work there as well.

 This is especially relevant for telecommuters.
 Let’s say that you live in Florida and work remotely for a company based in Louisiana.
 As long as all of your work is done by telecommuting and you never physically go to LA, you don’t owe any LA state income tax.
 And since FL has no income tax, you don’t owe anything there.

 This scenario just barely scrapes the surface of how complicated multiple state tax returns can get.
-Trying to file a federal return by yourself is bad enough, but working out a two state returns is even worse.
-File on PriorTax and all you have to do is input your information.
+Trying to file a federal return by yourself is bad enough.
+Working out a two state returns is even worse.
+File on PriorTax so that all you have to do is input your information.
 The tax application will then fill in both returns.
 And if you have any questions you can give our tax experts a call.
 They prepare two state returns all the time.

 Photo via StockMonkeys.com on Flickr.